Grenouer

-Grenouer is a Russian rock and metal band, formed in late 1992 in Perm.
-Their name is an intentional misspelling of grimoire, a magic textbook.
+Grenouer is a Russian rock and metal band formed in Perm in late 1992.
+Their name intentionally misspells grimoire, a magic textbook.

 History

-The debut was followed by other albums, released in Russia by labels like Irond, More Hate, Blacksmith Productions, and Metallism, further developing their death metal approach.
-The third album, The Odour O' Folly, included a heavy cover version of A-Ha's "Take On Me".
-The fourth album Presence With War lyrically dealt with the Iraq-related war issues; its front cover was made by Mickmo, an American creator of comic books.
-Grenouer "is the most impressive metal statement from an unlikely source," Steve Beebee wrote in 2009, reviewing the album for Kerrang! and giving it a 4K-rating.
+The debut was followed by other albums, released in Russia by labels like Irond, More Hate, Blacksmith Productions, and Metallism, refining their approach.

+The third album, The Odour O' Folly, included a cover version of A-Ha's "Take On Me".
+The fourth album, Presence With War, dealt with the Iraq war.
+Mickmo, an American creator of comic books, designed the front cover.
+Steve Beebee wrote that Grenouer "is the most impressive metal statement from an unlikely source" in 2009, reviewing the album for Kerrang! and giving it a 4K-rating.

-In the mid-2000s, Grenouer's music began to change dramatically and at the same period musicians also relocated to Saint Petersburg.
-Preference was given to hardcore, math metal and even progressive rock.
-The fifth album Try was released worldwide in Great Britain by Casket Music (a division of Copro Records), that displayed these influences yet some fans of brutal death metal felt as if Grenouer was betraying their ideals.
-In fact they were just pioneering the genre that today has the term djent.
-In a retrospective, Kerrang!s Ryan Bird wrote of Presence With War (released in 2009 in the UK) Unforgiving to the end, this is metal at its most genuinely ferocious," in another 4K-rating review.
+In the mid-2000s, Grenouer's music changed as musicians relocated to Saint Petersburg, shifting toward hardcore, math metal, and progressive rock.
+The fifth album, Try, was released worldwide in Great Britain by Casket Music (a division of Copro Records); it displayed these influences, though some brutal death metal fans felt Grenouer was betraying their ideals.
+In fact they were pioneering djent.
+In a retrospective, Kerrang!s Ryan Bird wrote of Presence With War (released in 2009 in the UK), "Unforgiving to the end, this is metal at its most genuinely ferocious," in another 4K-rating review.

-In 2008, the band released their sixth studio album Lifelong Days, which continued in the same vein as its predecessor.
-After this record, the band would take their music in a more melodic direction starting with 2013's Blood on the Face, cutting out harsh vocals on their songs in favor of exclusively clean singing, which they've stuck with since.
+In 2008, the band released their sixth studio album, Lifelong Days, following their previous style.
+From 2013's Blood on the Face onward, they moved in a more melodic direction, permanently replacing harsh vocals with clean singing.

-In 2021, a separate incarnation of the band named Grenouer Inc. was formed featuring the return of past members, created as a return to their death metal roots.
-They released their two debut singles in late 2023.
+In 2021, past members formed Grenouer Inc. to return to their death metal roots.
+They released two singles in late 2023.